2020 Tucson Gem and Mineral Shows

 Every February, mobs of rockhounders, gem dealers, paleontologists, Native Americans, geologists and the just plain curious converge on Tucson, Arizona for the annual Gem & Mineral Show.
-During the Winter 2017 Tucson Gem, Mineral and Fossil event, over 40 different independently owned and operated shows are held during the month, with over 3,000 exhibitors citywide.
+During the Winter 2020 Tucson Gem, Mineral and Fossil event, over 40 different independently owned and operated shows will be held during the month, with over 3,000 exhibitors citywide.

 The colossal Tucson Mineral Show is by far the largest gem and mineral show on earth.
 It is not a single show or held at a single location.
 The Tucson Show consists of dozens of major independent shows held at various locations throughout the city.
 Some of the finest mineral specimens known to exist in the world are displayed at the show.
 Besides those for sale, there are displays by museums, noted collectors and dealers, and competitive displays from expert and beginning collectors, which many regard as the show's highlight.